recumbent/build-it-right-2019/PITCHME.md

 Note:

 - The first thing Elm is is a language
+- Its a functional language with an ML like syntax - I happen to think that functional languages have benefits in terms of concisely expressing intent
-- Its Strictly typed - this makes the compiler your friend and there is sufficent depth in the Elm type system to be interesting (?? pick this up where) withou being overwhelming
+- Its Statically typed - but with impressive type inference, this makes the compiler your friend and there is sufficent depth in the Elm type system to allow you to create complex models as needed.
+- Values are immutable
 - Only supports pure functions - by which we mean that for any given input a function will always return the same output and there are _no side effects_ - this makes functions very testable and helps in reasoning about them
-- At this point you may have notice a small problem - user interaction, rendering HTML etc is a side effect and user input is non deterministic, if all our functions are pure how do we create a user interface?
+- At this point you may have noticed a small problem - rendering HTML is a side effect and user input and server responses are non deterministic, if all our functions are pure how do we create a user interface?
-- For this we need
+- For this we need...

 ---